-Place each mold on a separate baking tray that will fit in the refrigerator.
+- Place each silicone mold on a separate baking tray that will fit in the refrigerator.

-Cut off the tip of the bag, and pipe about 1 teaspoon of chocolate into one cavity in the mold.
+- Cut off the lower corner of the baggie, and pipe about 1 teaspoon of chocolate into one cavity in the mold.
 Use the brush to coat the entire cavity, adding more chocolate as needed to ensure no gaps or holes.

 - After coating about 6 cavities, place the tray in the fridge for about 3 minutes to firm the chocolate.
 (If using more than one mold, The 6 cavities in the second mold can be coated while the first mold is refrigerated.)

 - When the chocolate shells are firm, remove the tray from the fridge.
 Add one mini marshmallow to each cavity.